188 Participants Needed

 The trial does not specify if you must stop taking your current medications.
 However, you must be on stable doses of any hypnosedative drugs, stimulants, or antidepressants for at least 1 month before joining.
 You cannot use certain medications like systemic anti-inflammatory drugs, monoamine oxidase inhibitors, tricyclic antidepressants, or anticoagulants.

-What data supports the effectiveness of this treatment for sleep disturbance in cancer patients?
+What evidence suggests that this trial's treatments could be effective for sleep disturbance in cancer patients?

 SY